SM U-123

 SM U-123 was one of the 329 submarines serving in the Imperial German Navy in World War I.

 U-123 was engaged in the naval warfare and took part in the First Battle of the Atlantic.

 U-123 was surrendered to the Allies at Harwich on 22 November 1918 in accordance with the requirements of the Armistice with Germany.
 Initially earmarked for experiments, she was laid up at Portsmouth until towed out into the middle of the English Channel and scuttled on 28 June 1921.

 Design

-German Type UE II submarines were preceded by the shorter Type UE I submarines.
+Type UE II submarines were preceded by the shorter Type UE I submarines.
 U-123 had a displacement of 1163 t when at the surface and 1468 t while submerged.
 She had a total length of 82 m, a beam of 7.42 m, a height of 10.16 m, and a draught of 4.22 m.
 The submarine was powered by two 2400 PS engines for use while surfaced, and two 1235 PS engines for use while submerged.
 She had two shafts and two 1.61 m propellers.
 She was capable of operating at depths of up to 75 m.